grafana/grafana/docs/sources/setup-grafana/installation/debian/index.md

   - ../../installation/debian/
   - ../../installation/installation/debian/
 description: Install guide for Grafana on Debian or Ubuntu
-title: Install on Debian or Ubuntu
+title: Install Grafana on Debian or Ubuntu
+menutitle: Debian or Ubuntu
 weight: 100
 ---

-# Install on Debian or Ubuntu
+# Install Grafana on Debian or Ubuntu

 This topic explains how to install Grafana dependencies, install Grafana on Linux Debian or Ubuntu, and start the Grafana server on your Debian or Ubuntu system.

-You can install Grafana using the Grafana Labs APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.
+There are multiple ways to install Grafana: using the Grafana Labs APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.
+Choose only one of the methods below that best suits your needs.

-If you install via the `.deb` package or `.tar.gz` file, then you must manually update Grafana for each new version.
+> **Note:** If you install via the `.deb` package or `.tar.gz` file, then you must manually update Grafana for each new version.

 ## Install from APT repository